 Soul essence of Bhimpalasi raga

-The ati-madhur and ati-priya Raga Bhimpalasi has the penetrating power to infect the human mind and control it for days and weeks on end.
-There is as yet no known antidote to the Bhimpalasi contagion.
+The ati-madhur and ati-priya Raag Bhimpalasi has the penetrating power to infect the human mind and control it for days and weeks on end.
+There is as yet no known antidote to the Raag Bhimpalasi contagion.
 Fortunately, it strikes only those with a mind and so the damage is restricted to a very small fraction of humanity.
 Suppressed longing of a lover, but serene with dignity and yet throbbing with deep emotion, this raga depicts Shringar Rasa (poignant and passionate, filled with yearning).

 The Raga brings together a joyful mood, with a sweet tinge of resignation but never a mood of hopelessness.
 The prescribed timing of Bhimpalasi is late afternoon, after the sun’s harsh rays start receding in intensity.
 It has a gentle and sweet feeling of looking forward to the evening ahead.